anvilglobaldynamics/torque/meta/api-docs/hire-user-as-employee.md

 Possible Error Codes:
 ```
 { code: VALIDATION_ERROR } // validation error on one of the fields
+{ code: ALREADY_EMPLOYED } // the user exists and is already employed by another organization
 ```

 ### response (on success):
 ```
 {
-  "hasError": false
+  "hasError": false,
+  "status": "success"
 }
 ```

 ### db changes:
-updates the `collection-name` collection in db.
+updates the `employment` collection in db.